-Ledger Nano X is the latest state of the art cryptocurrency hardware wallet from the Ledger.
+Ledger Nano X is the latest state of the art cryptocurrency hardware wallet from French company Ledger.
 This device certainly has some of the best performance and protection features in the market.
-Distinct, the wallet comes with convenient smartphone support, a larger screen, and simplicity of use.
-Further, the wallet is sophisticated and supports multi-trading ad app mobility.
+The wallet’s main feature is that it comes with convenient smartphone support, a larger screen, and simplicity of use.

-In this review, let’s focus on these distinguishing features in detail.
-Key consideration includes security, hardware design, cryptocurrency support and comparison with other hardware wallets.
+In this review, let’s focus on the device’s distinguishing features in detail.
+This includes security, design, cryptocurrency support and mobility.

 Features of the Ledger Nano X:

-- A larger clear screen – The screen allows you to navigate your wallet seamlessly and see cryptocurrency addresses without scrolling.
+- A larger screen – Allowing you to navigate your wallet seamlessly and see cryptocurrency addresses entirely on the screen.

 - Mobile support –the wallet facilitates Android and iOS using Ledger live mobile.

-- The drive has broader coin support and you can install up to 100 different apps.
+- Much better coin support and you can install up to 100 different apps for your coins.

 Robust security has always been an asset for Ledger wallets.
 Ledger Nano X takes this to an even higher level.
 Ledger Nano X comes with two chips as well as a new Secure Element.
 Moreover, the wallet utilizes dual-core MCUs with their wireless support.